What To Bring to Rehab & What Not To Bring for Treatment

 - An alarm clock that does not have a radio.

-- Your current prescription medication is in the original pharmacy bottle with the information label intact.
+- Your current prescription medication must be in the original pharmacy bottle with the information label intact.
 Any liquid medications must be new and sealed.
 You should also bring a list of all your medications and dosages.

 - A small amount of cash ($50 to $100 in smaller bills for store runs, vending machines, etc.).